 Following the adoption of this plan, a renewed focus was placed on Town parks.
 The Town Manager's Office has overseen an aggressive implementation of the Plan.
 Miller Park was recently completed and dedicated, and ADA improvements have already been made to a number of parks.
-Proposed changes are also in the works for Onanda Park, including infrastructure and facility improvements, as many of the buildings have been there-since-the early 1900s.
+Proposed changes are also in the works for Onanda Park, including infrastructure and facility improvements, as many of the buildings have been there since the early 1900s.

 One of the largest projects is a planned inclusive playground pro-Outposed for house Park West.
-This playground, which will called "Motion Junction," will be the first Universally Designed and Certified playground in the US, thanks to a partnership with the non-profit, local Dream Big!
-Incluin Motion, sion and the University
+This playground, which will be "Motion called Junction," will be the first Universally Designed and Certified playground in the US, thanks to a partnership with the local non-profit, Dream Big!
+Inclusion in Motion, and the University